11 Best Social Media Management Tools, Apps, and Software (2021)

 All the plans offer a nearly 20% discount with annual payment.
 In addition, all annual plans include a subscription to the Social Media Manager School which otherwise costs $997/person.

-If you know anything about digital marketing, then you’re probably already aware of Buffer.
+If you know anything about digital marketing and social media strategy, then you’re probably already aware of Buffer.
 Released in 2010, Buffer is one of the best tools on the internet to help you manage your social media accounts.

 It offers a range of services, including social listening, data analytics and insights into user posting frequency on a variety of platforms like Twitter, Facebook, Pinterest, and LinkedIn.
 They also have a mobile app for iOS and Android for team collaboration on the go.